Sexual Health: Frequently Asked Questions

 Is there any way to have safer sex in a hot tub?

-Having sex in a hot tub can make the possibility of safer sex very difficult for many reasons, the most of common of which being that the water may cause the condom to slip off.
-Also, to put to rest the myth: no, the heat and chemicals in a pool or hot tub do not kill sperm or STIs.
-So, having unprotected sex in a hot tub or swimming pool is no safer than having unprotected sex in your bed; you are still putting yourself at risk for STIs and an unplanned pregnancy.
+Having sex in a hot tub can make the possibility of safer sex very difficult for many reasons, the most common being that the water may cause the condom to slip off.
+To put to rest the myth: no, the heat and chemicals in a pool or hot tub do not kill sperm or STIs.
+Having unprotected sex in a hot tub or swimming pool is no safer than having unprotected sex in your bed; you are still putting yourself at risk for STIs and an unplanned pregnancy.

 Are specialty (e.g. flavored or glow in the dark) condoms less effective?